 According to a recent study entitled Alice in Warningland: A Large-Scale Field Study of Browser Security Warning Effectiveness (conducted by Devdatta Akhawe of the University of California, Berkeley and Adrienne Porter Felt, a research scientist with Google), of all the major browsers, Chrome users are most likely to ignore and bypass messages warning them that a site may be potentially harmful.

-You’ve probably seen these messages before.
+If you’re not using secured enterprise switch, you’ve probably seen these messages before.
 As you click a link to a new page, a giant warning comes across your browser, warning that the site you visit could possibly be full of malware and other malicious content.
 These are Chrome’s Phishing and Malware detection warnings:

 Chrome users’ answer?